 Settlement Withdrawal automatically sends the previous day's transactions to your bank within 2-3 business days.
 With this feature enabled, you’ll be able to go to your PayPal console and download a daily report of the transactions that were included in each withdrawal.

 PayPal has many reports available to reconcile your account.
 For larger merchants, the PayPal Transaction Details and PayPal Settlement Report are both popular reconciliation options.
 For small to medium merchants, PayPal recommends using the PayPal Monthly Financial Summary report.

 Regardless of your business's size, all of these reports can be used in conjunction with Braintree's Settlement Batch Summary report in order to reconcile your account.

-When reconciling PayPal transactions, we recommend looking up the transaction details in the PayPal console.
-The PayPal console provides additional details that aren’t found in the Braintree Control Panel (e.g. fees assessed, net deposit amount).
-You can find transactions in the PayPal console by searching for the customer’s PayPal email address, or by searching for the PayPal transaction ID.
+When reconciling PayPal transactions, we recommend looking up the transaction details in the PayPal console; there you will find additional details that aren’t available in the Braintree Control Panel (e.g. fees assessed, net deposit amount).
+You can locate specific transactions in the PayPal console by searching for either the customer’s PayPal email address or the Transaction ID.